Take advantage of the equity you’ve built up in your home by using it to finance your next big purchase.

 The types of loans available when using your equity give you real flexibility:

-- Secured personal loan.
+- Fixed-term secured loan.
 A secured loan is guaranteed by collateral you put up and can be used for any purpose.
 It is given to you in a lump sum and you pay it back in installments, usually over a period of one to seven years.
 As the loan is secured you can enjoy a more competitive rate.

 - Line of credit.
 As a continuous source of credit, you can draw on this loan as and when you need to.
 You’ll have access to the amount of credit that you’re secured for and be required to make regular repayments and as you repay the credit it will become available again.
 You may see this product marketed as a HELOC, or Home Equity Line of Credit.

 Is a home equity loan the same as a home equity line of credit (HELOC)?Not quite.
 While both types of financing draw from your equity as a source of collateral, a home equity line of credit (HELOC) functions more like a credit card.
 You have a large amount of money you can draw from at any time for the loan period, usually 5 to 15 years.

 A home equity loan usually has the same repayment period, but you’re advanced the lump sum immediately.
 Because of this, you must pay interest on the entire amount (like a regular mortgage).
 On the other hand, if you take out a HELOC, you only have to pay interest on the amount you borrow from the possible pool of funds — say $50,000 of the total $100,000.

 What kind of purchases and investments can you make with a home equity loan?

 While the loans themselves are secured, there aren’t many restrictions on how you use your loan.
 You can use the money for:

 What are the benefits of home equity loans?

 - Competitive interest.
 Your loan is secured by a valuable and appreciating asset, your property, so you will usually get a competitive interest rate.